Yousha/PDLC-Phases-Documentation-Matrix/README.md

 A good reference matrix mapping documentation, diagrams, and deliverables to each phase of the Product Development Life Cycle.

+This shows the phases involved in producing a product (digital or physical), and within each phase, what documents and diagrams need to be created.
+So that the output of one phase becomes the input for the next phase.

-This framework supports both traditional waterfall projects and agile MVP/MLP development paths.
+> This framework supports both traditional waterfall projects and agile MVP/MLP development paths.

 ## (Ideation & Brainstorming)